 Fair value of investment properties is categorised as Level 3.
-Level 3 fair value is based on the cost approach determined by external independent valuers, Messrs Smiths Gore Sabah., a member of the Board of Valuers, Appraisers and Estate Agents Malaysia with appropriate recognised professional qualifications.
-The most significant input into this valuation approach is the remaining useful life of the investment properties.
+The Group estimated the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer, Messrs Smiths Gore Sabah, a member of the Board of Valuers, Appraisers and Estate Agents Malaysia with appropriate recognised professional qualification.
+Level 3 fair value is based on the depreciated replacement cost method.
+The valuation approach commences by assessing the present replacement cost of the assets new and then deducting a sum for depreciation for age, disrepair and obsolescence.

-There are no Level 1 and Level 2 investment properties or transfers between Level 1 and Level 2 during the financial years ended 31 December 2019 and 31 December 2018.
+There are no Level 1 and Level 2 investment properties or transfers between Level 1 and Level 2 during the financial years ended 31 December 2020 and 31 December 2019.